Product finder: E-commerce (using machine learning)

-Product finder has an important role in e-commerce, items has to be categorized to better serve consumer in searching the desired product, recommender system for recommending items based on their purchases etc.

-As people are moving from offline to online commerce (e-commerce), it is getting more difficult and cumbersome to deal with the large amount of data about items, people that need to be kept and analyzed in order to better serve consumer.
-Large amount of data cannot be handled by just using man power, we need machine to do these things for us, they can deal with large amount of data efficiently and effectively.
+Product finders and recommender systems are used in e-commerce to categorize items and generate recommendations.
+Online commerce involves large volumes of data and uses systems for data management and analysis.
+Machine learning and automated tools are used to process large datasets.

 Large scale item categorization

-Online commerce has gained a lot of popularity over the past decade.
-Large online consumer to consumer marketplaces such as eBay, Amazon, and Alibaba feature millions of items with more entered into the marketplace every day.
-Item categorization helps in classifying products and giving them tags and labels, which helps consumer find them.
+Online commerce has expanded over the past decade.
+Marketplaces such as eBay, Amazon, and Alibaba include millions of items.
+Item categorization uses tags and labels for product organization.

-Traditionally bag-of-words model approach is used to solve the problem with using no hierarchy at all or using human-defined hierarchy.
+Traditionally, the bag-of-words model has been used in this process, with or without a hierarchy or human-defined structures.

 A new method, using hierarchical approach which decomposes the classification problem into a coarse level task and a fine level task, with the hierarchy made using latent class model discovery.
 A simple classifier is applied to perform the coarse level classification (because the data is so large we cannot use more sophisticated approach due to time issue) while a more sophisticated model is used to separate classes at the fine level.